With this revised post from February 2012, you can see why:

 Sadness does, however, creep in a bit when I wonder about the impact my "less than" health had on my kids' lives.

 ‘Post diagnosis" link: renewed health, creating a support group that impacted many, many others, divorce, back to school, new career, new love.
-My oh my has my life changed since I went gluten free.
+My-oh-my has my life changed since I went gluten free.
 The chain reaction has been profound!
 A roller coaster of events, actually.
 Peaks and valleys.
 Oh so so many.
 And then there are those impacted by these events since their own birth – three incredibly influential people have impacted many of my own decisions – my children (all grown now).
 We even discovered that my youngest has NCGS (nonceliac gluten sensitivity).
 Being gluten free has impacted his life in such a positive way.
-(I will eventually share more about him, and a major life event that changed life's course for our family just a few weeks after starting this blog.)

 My kids.
 They are why I wanted to be the best me I could be.
 I hope that my journey following diagnosis offered the statement, "It is not our illnesses, (or our faults, or our mistakes) that define us, but how we choose to improve and move forward."